Dr-Anonymous/shalomApp/README.md

 # shalom
-Android App developed for our church. it uses webview most of the time.
+Android App developed for our church. uses webview to link to our  website.